passthejoe/blogPoster/README.md

 I have tested the script *extensively* on Linux and Windows systems, and it works pretty much the same on both.
 I have done some tests in MacOS, but I need to revisit them.

+### Update on 4/16/2022 for Fedora Linux users

+To run **blogPoster** on Fedora Linux (last tested on F36 Silverblue), Add the Ruby programming language, packages for the gems that are in the distribution, and a few development packages so you can build the Twitter gem when you install it with `gem install`:

+	$ sudo dnf install ruby ruby-devel gcc ruby-gem-nokigiri rubygem-net-sftp
+	$ gem install net-ping twitter

 **Why does blogPoster use an external text editor, and which one should I choose?**

 The biggest variable is your choice of text editor, which the script uses to edit posts.
 I used the coding and testing of this script as an "excuse" to learn [Vim](https://www.vim.org), and I am glad I did.
 But the script works very well with other editors.
 It is *very* compatible with `Notepad` in Windows, though not as compatible with `Notepad++` as I'd like it to be.